Saeb0x/Normalized-Compression-Distance-NCD-/README.md

 ## Dependencies
 This is a Qt GUI application project written in C++.
-To run the project codes, you will need:
+You will need:
 - MinGW (for Windows)
 - GCC (for Linux)